heebum071/ML-note/README.md

 # ML Note

 I am a newbie to machine learning.
-This is an itinerary of my learning curve on ML.
-Any comments and suggestions welcome.
+This is an itinerary of my learning curve on ML.  <br/>

+In my understanding, there are two big branches when someone do research on machine learning. <\br>
+1) Get better algorithm with computer science perspective 2) Find statistical guarantee on algorithms <\br>
+1) is more important for practitioner.
+Academics overweigh 2).
+(So, only 1) can be easily monetized.) <\br>
+My study is based on 2) (unfortunately).
+For who are insterested in applying ML on finance problem.
+Any comments and suggestions welcome. <\br>

 Useful links (mostly from statistician)